Kong/docs.konghq.com/app/deck/guides/kong-enterprise.md

 ### Reset

-Same as the `dump` command, you can use `-workspace` to reset configuration of a specific workspace, or use `--all-workspaces` to reset configuration of all workspaces in Kong.
+Same as the `dump` command, you can use `--workspace` to reset configuration of a specific workspace, or use `--all-workspaces` to reset configuration of all workspaces in Kong.
 Please note that decK doesn't delete the workspace itself but deletes the